APSL/rasengan/README.rst

     pip install rasengan

-You can use the publish docker image without need to install the python environment:
+You can use the publish docker image without need to install the python environment.
-Where you have to share the directory where rasengan.yml is like a volume
+You have to share the directory where rasengan.yml is like a volume:

 ::
-    docker run -v $PWD:/rasengan rasengan
+    docker run -v $PWD:/rasengan apsl/rasengan:0.2.6

+We don't provide a 'latest' tag so you have to use always a version tag for the docker image.

 rasengan.yml
 ------------